luna404/HeRAMS-UserManual/UserGuide_en.md

 </details>

-# 3. Edit Data
+## 3. Edit Data

-The following section provides a step-by-step guide on how to access the data edit interface, create, edit and delete health facilities.
+This chapter is itended primarily for data managers responsible to update the HeRAMS data.
+It covers all aspects related to manipulating data in HeRAMS as well as how to donwload data for additional analysis in external application (e.g. Excel).

 <p align="center">
 	<img src="media/img/icon_info.png" height="20" align="top" alt='info'></img>